 But remember, unless your debt was in error, you still owe them.
 That means that if your debt is left unpaid, they can still sue you for it.

-Keep a call log
+Keep a phone call log

 If the calls persist despite your letter, write down the date and time each time the collector calls.
 Also, make a note if the collector breaks any of the other rules listed above.
 This will be crucial information when you file a complaint with the CFPB.

-Consult a consumer rights lawyer
+Consult a consumer rights attorney

 Of course, this only applies if you can prove that the collector violated your rights.
 That’s why it’s so important that you keep a log of all incoming calls and other attempts at contact.